Cold War (1985–1991): Legacy

-The post–Cold War era saw a period of unprecedented prosperity in the West, especially in the United States, and a wave of democratization throughout Latin America, Africa, and Central, South-East and Eastern Europe.
+The post–Cold War era was marked by sustained economic prosperity in much of the Western world, particularly in the United States, alongside a broad wave of democratization across Latin America, Africa, and Central, South-East, and Eastern Europe.

 Sociologist Immanuel Wallerstein expresses a less triumphalist view, arguing that the end of the Cold War is a prelude to the breakdown of Pax Americana.
-In his essay "Pax Americana is Over", Wallerstein argues, "The collapse of communism in effect signified the collapse of liberalism, removing the only ideological justification behind US hegemony, a justification tacitly supported by liberalism's ostensible ideological opponent".
+In his Foreign Policy essay entitled, "The Eagle Has Crash Landed", Wallerstein argues, "The collapse of communism in effect signified the collapse of liberalism, removing the only ideological justification behind US hegemony, a justification tacitly supported by liberalism's ostensible ideological opponent".